 Rio de Janeiro Maru

 140m (430ft) long she lays on her port side in 34m (120ft).
 Once a luxury passenger vessel she was converted to a cargo vessel in wartime.
 Exploration of her holds turns up a range of supplies from beer bottles to guns.
 The upper deck reaches to an easily diveable depth of 10m (30ft).

 A long-range aircraft lies on the seabed at 20m (80ft) and is surrounded by schooling fish.

 Possibly the most famous reef dive in Truk, is a fantastic cleaning station for reef sharks and at just 18m (60ft) is perfect for some “off-gassing” in the afternoon after a morning of wreck diving.

-The Blue Lagoon Resort Has 54 Large and comfortably furnished rooms with a shower and bath.
+The Blue Lagoon Resort has comfortably furnished rooms with a shower and bath.
 Every room at The Blue Lagoon Resort has a private balcony and a beautiful view.
-We’re located beside the largest “Underwater WWII Museum” In the world.
+The resort is located beside the largest “Underwater WWII Museum” In the world.

 During WWII The Blue Lagoon Resort grounds were utilised by The Imperial Japanese Command.
 Many wartime relics and structures remain today including armament and defensive “Pillboxes”shaded by palm trees,

 The Blue Lagoon Resort grounds are great for quiet moments, scenic walks, and photography of Truk Lagoon and Chuuk Islands.The natural scenery of the resort makes it easy to relax and absorb the beauty of the Pacific.The most popular wrecks of Truk lagoon are just a short boat ride away.